-The beautiful small town with its 17 communities is a city with a relaxing atmosphere and is an alluring destination for visitors.
+The beautiful small town of Königslutter with its 17 communities is a city with a relaxing atmosphere and is an alluring destination for visitors.
 There is plenty to see and to explore: first and foremost the famous Romanesque cathedral, founded by the Roman Emperor Lothar III.
 Also historical mechanical musical instruments, richly adorned half-timbered buildings and colorful houses from many eras with surprising details.

 The Elm range is ‘right at the doorstep’.
 The extensive Elm-Lappwald nature preserve will put the visitors in the mood for hiking, strolling, cycling or riding.
 The adventure paths in the UNESCO Geopark and the open-air museum take the visitors to especially beautiful excursion destinations and old stone quarries.